History of Crafts of Bihar

 The first thing, which comes to mind when speaking of crafts of Bihar is the Sujini, which are traditional, quilts made in Bihar.
 The embroidery on the quilt is done in running stitch in a scale pattern, which depicts village scenes such as peacocks dancing, boys flying kite etc.

-in Bihar has been unique and is known as Madhubani art.
+Painting in Bihar has been unique and is known as Madhubani art.
 It is an exquisite cave painting, which defines itself in symbolic motifs such as Durga, Radha, Krishna, Shiva and Parvati.
 The colours used in the paintings are vibrant red, yellow and green to ochre, brown and black.
 Local artists of Madhubani village on walls do the paintings on paper and cloths.

-.
+One of the ancient crafts of Bihar is the wood inlay.
 The inlays are done with different materials like metal, ivory and stag horn.
 Marvellous pieces of trays, boxes and other articles for households are produced using this craft.
 It is a very colourful craft.

-has been used in Bihar for centuries, and lacquer ware is a traditional craft of the state.
+Lac has been used in Bihar for centuries, and lacquer ware is a traditional craft of the state.
 One of the ancient items is the round conical box in which the bride's parents present her with a nose ring at the time of marriage which has interesting symbols of fertility and longevity inscribed on its red body.
 The other colourful and ornamental articles are chapatti boxes and dry fruit containers.

-of Bihar is evident from the ancient sculptures of the Mauryan period.
+Stone craft of Bihar is evident from the ancient sculptures of the Mauryan period.
 The notable stoneware place in Bihar is Patharkatti in Gaya district.
 Chandil and Karaikalla in Singhbum district and Dumka in Santhal parganas work on magnificently grained greenish black soapstone.

-are a very good example of craft and it is usually done on cotton, wool and silk.
-Bhagalpur, Bihar Sharif, Darbhanga, Saran and Patna are famous fro this craft.
+In Bihar, the printed textiles are a good example of craft and it is usually done on cotton, wool and silk.
+Bhagalpur, Bihar Sharif, Darbhanga, Saran and Patna are famous for this craft.
 There is a printing sector in North Bihar where only mica (khari) printing is done.

-in Bihar dates back to the Buddhist and the Mauryan period.
+The tradition of carpet making in Bihar dates back to the Buddhist and the Mauryan period.
 Though this craft is on the decline it continues to produce the old designs based on the Indo-Persian style.